soumalya1902/Coders_Base/README.md

 # Coders Base
 An ultimate hub for finding coding resources for programmers

-# Synapse

-"Synapse" is an exciting and inspiring 72 Hours Hackathon, brought to you by the IEEE Chapter of IEM.

-# TEAM NAME - Hack Titans

-TEAM LEADER - Soumalya Bhattacharyya(Github Username - soumalya1902)

 # THEME - Open Innovation

 # WEB DEVELOPMENT PROJECT - Coders Base